1. Introduction

 - Allows parallel work of the people involved in the API design.

-To fully understand the advantages of an API-First approach, we’ll compare two agile teams’ workflow scenarios.
+To fully understand the advantages of an APi-first approach, we’ll compare two agile teams’ workflow scenarios.
 The first team uses the traditional approach, while the second uses API-First Development:

 In a traditional scenario, a developer is assigned to build a new product feature.
 Typically, that developer creates the new feature by implementing the business logic first and then connecting that logic to an in-code API design.
 Thus, the API becomes available for the stakeholders to review only when the developer finishes all the code changes for that feature.
 Therefore, creating slowness and miscommunication about the API contract review and agreement.